 A cluster resource is a single, logical unit of related storage, application, or service elements that can be failed over together between nodes in the cluster.
 The resource can be brought online or taken offline on one node at a time.

 Each cluster resource in the cluster has its own unique static IP address.

 An abstraction of a cluster resource that provides location independent access for users to the service or data.
 The user is not aware of which node is actually hosting the resource.
 Each cluster resource has a virtual server identity based on its resource IP address.
 A name for the virtual server can be bound to the resource IP address.

-A resource template contains the default load, unload, and monitoring scripts and default settings for service or file system cluster resources.
-Resource templates are available for the following OES 2 Services and file systems.
+A resource template contains the default load, unload, and monitor scripts and default settings for service or file system cluster resources.
+Resource templates are available for the following OES services and file systems: